cameronmathis/DesignPatterns/README.md

 * [Contact](#contact)

 ## General info
 This is a project I did in order to practice implementing design patterns.
-In order to run and learn more about each individual desgin pattern, navigate to the appropriate design pattern folder.
+In order to run and learn more about each individual design pattern, navigate to the appropriate design pattern folder. </br>
+You can also run each design pattern demo from the main folder with the command:

+	$ ./run.sh [DesignPattern]

+Where the design pattern is one word with the first letter of each word capitalized.
+(EX: $./run.sh AbstractFactory)

 ## Design patterns
 Implemented: